negesti/gnome-shell-extensions-negesti/README.md

 The extension can be configured using the gnome prefs tool.
  * Keybindings are updated when you edit them in the settings window.
- * All other changes are not saved until you hit enter
+ * All other changes are not saved until you hit the save button
- * Currently the settings are not reloaded. e.g. reload the shell or deactive/active the extension to use the updated config

 Keybindings